 By Eric Johnson

-When a person dies, leaders from The Church of Jesus Christ of Latter-day Saints teach that the spirit of the dead person goes temporarily to one of two possible places, either paradise or spirit prison, depending on how that righteous the person was in mortality.
+Leaders from The Church of Jesus Christ of Latter-day Saints teach that the spirit of a dead person goes temporarily to one of two possible places, paradise or spirit prison, depending on how that righteous the person was in mortality.
 This is an temporary state, with the soul moving to one of the three kingdoms of glory after the final judgment takes place at the end of the millennium.

 When a person dies who has accepted the gospel and been a faithful follower of Jesus, that person’s spirit goes to paradise.
 This is a place where people are happy and peaceful.
 Here they are free from trouble, sorrow, and pain.
 They can do many worthwhile things, such as teach others about the gospel or learn more about it themselves (Gospel Fundamentals, 2002, p.
 196).